ContainerSSH/containerssh.github.io/docs/reference/upcoming/auth.md

 ## Authorization

 ContainerSSH offers a separate webhook to process authorization after the authentication is complete.
-This is a webhook-only feature that lets you compare the username entered in SSH and the username that has been authenticated.
+This lets you compare the username entered in SSH and the username that has been authenticated.

 This is especially useful for non-webhook authentication methods, such as Kerberos and oAuth2.
 The details of the authorization protocol are described on the [webhook page](auth-webhook.md).